Positivity on simple $G$-varieties: Introduction

 \section{Introduction}

 Let $X$ be a complex complete variety.
-A vector bundle $E$ on $X$ is said to be nef if $\mathcal{O}_{\mathbb{P}(E)}(1)$ is a nef line bundle on the projective bundle $\mathbb{P}(E)$ over $X$.
+A vector bundle $E$ on $X$ is said to be \textit{nef} if $\mathcal{O}_{\mathbb{P}(E)}(1)$ is a nef line bundle on the projective bundle $\mathbb{P}(E)$ over $X$.

 Let $\Gamma$ be a connected solvable algebraic group, and $X$ be a complete $\Gamma$-variety.
 Motivated by \cite{HMP}, we prove the following criteria for the nefness of any $\Gamma$-equivariant vector bundle $E$ on $X$.
-Our proof relies on the crucial result from \cite{fmss}, but it can also be derived by following the argument given in \cite{HMP}.
+Our proof relies on a key result from \cite{fmss}, though it may also be obtained by following the argument presented in \cite{HMP}.

 Our first result concerning the nefness for complete varieties is as follows: \begin{theorem} Let $\Gamma$ be a connected solvable algebraic group, and $X$ be a complete $\Gamma$-variety.
 A $\Gamma$-equivariant vector bundle $E$ on $X$ is nef if and only if the restriction $E|_{C}$ of $E$ to every $\Gamma$-stable closed curve $C$ on $X$ is nef. \end{theorem}